percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/lockless_bin-log.rst

 * when the server is not a GTID-enabled Galera cluster node

-* when the replication I/O thread information should not be stored as a part of the backup (i.e. when the :option:`xtrabackup --slave-info` option is not specified)
+* when the replication I/O thread information should not be stored as a part of the backup (i.e. when the :option:`--slave-info` option is not specified)

 If all of the above conditions hold, |Percona XtraBackup| does not execute the